-Salt Springs Elementary School gets efficient and makes draft snakes!Back To News
+Salt Springs Elementary School gets efficient and makes draft snakes!Back to stories

 Engagement Officer Pam had the pleasure of visiting students at Salt Springs Elementary School last month!
 The school has a total population of 70, so the school was split into two groups, Primary-2s and Grade 3-5s.